 Jing Wang has served as our senior vice president since December 2013, and is in charge of our technology functions.
 From April 2010 to December 2013, Mr. Wang served as our vice president of engineering.
 Prior to joining us, Mr. Wang served as deputy managing director of Google China's R&D Institute from 2006 to 2010, as general manager of eBay China's Development Center from 2004 to 2006, as the chief technology officer of eBay China from 2003 to 2004, and as senior technical director for Alibaba from 2000 to 2001.
 From 1991 to 2000, Mr. Wang held various managerial and technical positions in companies based in Silicon Valley, including Oracle, Informix and E-Loan.
 Mr. Wang currently serves on the board of China National Software & Service Co., Ltd., a company listed on the Shanghai Stock Exchange.
-Mr. Wang received a bachelor's degree from the University of Science and Technology of China and a master's degree in computer science from the University of Chinese Academy of Sciences.
-He later obtained his second master's degree in computer science from the University of Florida.
+Mr. Wang received a bachelor's degree from the University of Science and Technology of China and a master's degree in computer science from the University of Florida.